 - Typical AIV limits for different applications are specified in codes and standards.

-porous aggregates subjected to freezing
+Porous Aggregates subjected to freezing

 Porous aggregates, such as some lightweight aggregates and certain natural stones, can pose durability challenges when subjected to freezing conditions.
 The inherent pore structure of these materials allows water to penetrate and reside within the aggregate particles.